Skip to content

 ✅ Discover notable landmarks & lesser-known gems

-Your 5 Days in Bordeaux Itinerary
+Your 5-Day Itinerary in Bordeaux

-One of the first things I do, when I visit a new city or town, is to find the local tourist office.
+One of the first things I do when I visit a new city or town is to find the local tourist office.
 They always have so much information and are really helpful.

-The Bordeaux Tourist Office is excellent and will have everything you need, including maps, tour information and plenty of help with restaurants etc.
+The Bordeaux Tourist Office is excellent and will have everything you need, including maps, tour information, and plenty of help with restaurants, etc.

 As the tourist office is located in Place des Quinconces, I suggest this is where you start exploring.
 It’s one of the largest city squares in Europe and the transport hub of Bordeaux.